 Questions Responses provided / Observations 1.
 How many villages are in immediate downstream vicinity?
 The Damis in Reserved Forest Area.
 (Village).
-2. Are they dependent on dam in any way for their livelihood? - no - 3.
+2. Are they dependent on dam in any way for their livelihood? - oro - 3.
 Does any of these villages were displaced and rehabilitated during the construction of Pillur Dam.
 Is there any pending compensation issues?
-Dam onea is fully covered in Reserved forest Area.
+Dam onea is fully correct in Reserved fixest Area.
 Displacement and rehabilitation does not orise.
 4. Is there any R&R affected person known to you who is currently working with the dam authorities?
-If so, in what capacity (employee/direct worker/contractor) - no - 5.
-Are you aware of any fishing communities living immediately downstream of dam whose livelihood are directly linked with the fishing activities of this dam? - No - 6.
-Are you aware of fishing working seasons, revenue earning, any access to general public for fishing, any suggestion etc. - no - 7.
+If so, in what capacity (employee/direct worker/contractor) - 00 - 5.
+Are you aware of any fishing communities living immediately downstream of dam whose livelihood are directly linked with the fishing activities of this dam? - NO - 6.
+Are you aware of fishing working seasons, revenue earning, any access to general public for fishing, any suggestion etc. - mo - 7.
 Are you aware of local women affected in any way by dam operations? - NO - 8.
 Are you aware of any early flood warning system for this dam, or any other system wherein downstream communities getting regular update during flood season for any uncontrolled release of water? - yes -

 Are you aware of any dam related incident happened in the past wherein some loss of life encountered?
 If yes, brief summary may be given - NO - 10.
-If you have to contact the dam authorities; how will you contact, through telephone/mobile/e mail/personally?
+If you have to contact the dam authorities how will you contact, through telephone/mobile/e mail/personally?
 Person.
 11. In the past, on any occasion, did you contact dam authorities for any specific reason affecting public in general?
-If so, how did you contact and how was the response of dam authority?
-Such situation does not ourse.
-12. Give your views about Pillur Dam, how this dam is helping Country, State, district or local communities in meeting its objectives, any specific concern can also be given?
-10 ma occasion to 13. (a) Are you aware of any document named Emergency Action Plan (EAP) of the dam?(b) If yes, do dam authorities conduct any annual mock drill or consultation meeting on dam site and invite all stakeholders to inform about various protocols in place and consequences in case dam fails? - NO - Consultation meeting Lo be conducted. (c) In future, during stakeholder's consultation meeting, would you like to be a part of these consultation and mock drill activities to be conducted by dam authorities? - YES Address mentioned (d) If yes, how to contact you, please give the corresponding address along with all details to receive the official communication. in above.
+If so, how did you contact and how was the response of dam authority? ouise.
+12. Give your views about Pillur Dam, how this dam is helping Country, State, district or loca communities in meeting its objectives, any specific concern can also be given?
+To the Contractor to 13. (a) Are you aware of any document named Emergency Action Plan (EAP) of the dam?(b) If yes, do dam authorities conduct any annual mock drill or consultation meeting or dam site and invite all stakeholders to inform about various protocols in place and consequences in case dam fails?
+Consultation meeting 15 be conducted. (c) In future, during stakeholder's consultation meeting, would you like to be a part of these consultation and mock dril activities to be conducted by dam authorities? (d) If yes, how to contact you, please give the corresponding address along with all details to receive the official communication.
 14. Are you a regular follower of official website of dam authorities as a general public, in case you are a contractor, do you follow various tenders notices being invited for various maintenance of this dam? - No - 15.
 Any suggestion to improve overall system by dam authorities in any way, please give in brief?
-Proposed DRIP works, as per DSRP recommendation Shall be convergent as a Safely measure.

-Signature Signature
+Signature